knadh/listmonk-site/docs/docs/templating.md

 A template is a re-usable HTML design that can be used across various campaigns.
 Most commonly, templates have standard header and footer areas with logos and branding elements, where campaign content is inserted in the middle. listmonk supports Go template expressions that lets you create powerful, dynamic HTML templates.

 listmonk supports [Go template](https://gowebexamples.com/templates/) expressions that lets you create powerful, dynamic HTML templates.
+It also integrates 100+ useful [Sprig template functions](https://masterminds.github.io/sprig/).

 ## Template functions and expressions